iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 Getting feedback on an idea, adapting it, and including input from others is the primary goal of phase - 1.
 The Governance forum has a specific category [Shimmer Governance Proposals] where this process is hosted.
 The Discussions phase starts in the [Shimmer Governance Proposals / Phase 1 - Discussion] subcategory.

 Phase 1 initiates the start of a proposal’s lifecycle.
-Anyone that has reached [trust level 1](#governance-proposal-submitter-phase-1-14) in the governance forum can step forward and propose a change to the[ above-described](#h-4-specification-9) aspects of the Shimmer network.
+Anyone that has reached [trust level 1](#governance-proposal-submitter-phase-1-14) in the governance forum can step forward and propose a change to the [above-described](#h-4-specification-9) aspects of the Shimmer network.

-The discussion phase must be used to refine the idea to a point where it can be boiled down to either one or two clearly defined options.
+The discussion phase must be used to refine the idea to a point where it can be boiled down to either one or two clearly defined options to choose from.
 It may be required that the proposal submitter puts up several polls during the discussion to present a clearly defined and specified concept to the voters in the following phase 2 poll.

 All posts in the forum that a trust level 1 member submits are automatically locked from editing 5 minutes after publishing.
 This means that if a proposal submitter wants to implement some changes in the phase 1 proposal after it has been approved and published by a moderator, the following process needs to be followed (also by members of higher trust levels):